How to Read Stock Chart for Beginner Traders

 Stock Indices chart patterns will try to identify commonly repeating chart patterns so as to try and determine what is the next likely price direction based on the trading analysis of these commonly repeating price patterns.

-The three most commonly used stock charts are:
+The three most often used stock charts are:

 Line Charts - stock indices line chart is a line connecting one closing price & the next.
-Line chart doesn't give much information about price movement compared to other chart types.
+Line chart doesn't give much information about price movement compared and analyzed to the other chart types.

 Bar Charts - stock indices bar charts show open, high, low and close of price - OHCL.
 Bar charts provide stock traders with a little more information than line charts.

-Within the bar the opening price, the high price, the low price and closing price are represented.
+Within the bar the opening price, the high price, the low price & closing price are represented.

 The vertical line of a bar chart shows the price range for a specified price period - the top of this vertical bar shows the high of the price while the bottom of this vertical bar shows the low of the price, two horizontal lines one to the left shows opening price and one on the right shows the closing price.

-Candle Trading Charts - stock candlestick charts show the opening price, the high stock price, the low price and the closing price.
+Candle Trading Charts - stock candle charts show the opening price, the high stock price, the low price and the closing price.

-The opening and closing price are used to detect when a candlestick is bearish or bullish.
+The opening & closing price are used to detect when a candlestick is bearish or bullish.

-Bullish stock candle is when the stock indices close price is higher than the stock indices open price.
+Bullish stock candle is when the indices close price is higher than the indices open price.

-Bearish stock candle is when stock indices close price is lower than the stock indices open price.
+Bearish stock candle is when indices close price is lower than the indices open price.

-How Do I Analyze Stock Chart for New Traders - How to Interpret Charts
+How Do I Analyze Stock Chart for Beginner Traders - How to Interpret Charts

 - How to Add IBEX35 on MT4 Android Trade App

-- How Can I Analyze MT5 Fibonacci Extension Technical Indicator in MT5 Trading Platform?
+- How Can I Analyze MT5 Fib Extension Indicator in MetaTrader 5 Trade Platform?

 - US100 Pips Calculation for US 100 Indices

-- How Can I Analyze Stock Indices Charts using Trend Lines?
+- How Can I Analyze Index Charts using Trend-Lines?

-- How Can I Trade Indices Trend-line Break Reversals in Stock Indices?
+- How Can I Trade Indices Trend-line Break Reversals in Index?

-- How to Analyze Trading Trend Reversal in Trading Charts
+- How to Interpret Trading Trend Reversal in Trading Charts